ashavish/Hackathon/AV_NLP_HACK/Readme.md

 A summary of different approaches tried for this problem is presented below along with the Micro F1 score on the validation set.

 Basic preprocessing of making words lower case and removing punctuations has been done.
 Further preprocessing can yield better results.
+Finetuning parameters of the final chosen model can also give a boost.

 Note: Topic Columns indicates the indicator columns for Computer Science, Mathematics, Physics and Statistics